 A Cepheid Variable (often shortened to Cepheid) is a star that varies in Temperature and Luminosity with in a regular cycle.
 They are named after the first such star identified, Delta Cephei.
 There is a strong relationship between their period and brightness which allows them to be used as a Standard Candle as part of the Cosmic Distance Ladder.

 There are two populations, Classical Cepheids (aka Type I Cepheids) or Type II Cepheids, each with its own period/brightness relation, so which of these populations it falls in must be determined to use it to determine distance.
-They can be observed in nearby galaxies, allowing determination of distances for galaxies not providing good data by Type Ia Supernovas or Redshifts (z).
+They can be observed in nearby galaxies, allowing determination of distances for galaxies not providing good data by Type Ia Supernovae or Redshifts.
 Periods vary from a day to fifty or more.

 Classical Cepheid Variables are yellow giants.
 Their period/brightness relation is:

 Mv = (-2.43 ± 0.12)(log10(P)-1) - (4.05 ± -0.02)